eduherminio/AoCHelper/README.md

 - [RachaelBooth/AdventOfCode2022](https://github.com/RachaelBooth/AdventOfCode2022/): `BaseSolver<U>` and `BaseSolver<U, V>` wrappers around `BaseProblem` to have `U Solve1()` and `V Solve2` methods.
 - [Morphix84/AdventOfCode](https://github.com/Morphix84/AdventOfCode/): input fetching and same-repository-multi-year support.
+- [codemonkey85/Advent-of-Code-2023](https://github.com/codemonkey85/Advent-of-Code-2023): problems located in a library project and `Solver` invoked from both a CLI and a Web project.

 ## `v1` to `v2+` migration